python-poetry/poetry/README.md

 ### Enable tab completion for Bash, Fish, or Zsh

 `poetry` supports generating completion scripts for Bash, Fish, and Zsh.
-See `poet help completions` for full details, but the gist is as simple as using one of the following:
+See `poetry help completions` for full details, but the gist is as simple as using one of the following:

 ```bash
 # Bash